adaptinglovecraft/adaptinglovecraft.com/src/content/submissions/concerning-fun-evil-texts-pt-1-or-why-they-cant-indict-the-cosmos.md

 pinned: false
 author: max-dreysse
 ---
 At some point, any well-meaning Lovecraft character, critic, enthusiast or adaptor has to come up with an approach to the delicate problems posed by evil texts.
 When it comes to the former, this strikes us as not very difficult, conceptually at least.
-If you’re the unfortunate protagonist of a Lovecraftian tale and happen to stumble over an edition of the _Necronomicon_, you burn it.
+If you’re the unfortunate protagonist of a Lovecraftian tale and happen to stumble over an edition of the *Necronomicon*, you burn it.
 Perhaps, you perform some ancient ritual of purification.
 What you don’t do is read, critically engage with, copy, distribute, or, god forbid, adapt the thing.
-But what about the latter three, what about outside the mythos, what about our world?
+But what if you aren't, what about outside the mythos, what about our world?
 Here, things get complicated.
 What would an evil text even be?
 Contemporary understanding (even Western) would certainly quarrel with the notion of a text being evil solely because it was written by a “mad Arab.”
-Admittedly, none of Lovecraft’s investigators ever suggests that the book is evil _because_ its author was someone painted as a scary foreigner.
+Admittedly, none of Lovecraft’s investigators ever suggests that the book is evil *because* its author was someone painted as a scary foreigner.
 But racism is undeniably among the reasons why Lovecraft's texts 'work', why they succeed in bypassing the reader’s skepticism, why they, despite their absurdity, appear somewhat plausible (the default reading-subject interpellated by Lovecraft's fiction is White, academic, and cis-male).
-Consider also his convenient omissions of (large parts of) the _Necronomicon_’s content and biographical information about its author, i.e. any kind of data that would enable ambiguous readings and risk turning the book’s evilness into a matter of taste.
+Consider also his convenient omissions of (large parts of) the *Necronomicon*’s content and biographical information about its author, i.e. any kind of data that would enable ambiguous readings and risk turning the book’s evilness into a matter of taste.
 All of this is necessary because, under normal circumstances, books aren’t considered